nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### More Secured AES Binary manager {{since '10.3'}}

-The encryption used to be based on `AES/CBC/PKCS5Padding` which has been found to be insecure (susceptible to padding Oracle attacks).
+Before Nuxeo 10.3, the encryption used was based on `AES/CBC/PKCS5Padding` which has been found to be insecure (susceptible to padding oracle attacks).

 Now a more secure encryption algorithm, `AES/GCM/NoPadding`, is used.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25540](https://jira.nuxeo.com/browse/NXP-25540).